 In the book of Hebrews, it states that the atonement sacrifices (bulls and goats) are part of the law:

 For the law, having a shadow of the good things to come, and not the very image of the things, can never with these same sacrifices, which they offer continually year by year, make those who approach perfect…For it is not possible that the blood of bulls and goats could take away sins.Hebrews 10:1,4

-The Old Covenant is not part of the atonement or the Day of Atonement, on the contrary the atonement and the Day of Atonement is part of the Old Covenant.
+The Old Covenant is not part of the Atonement or the Day of Atonement.
+On the contrary, the Atonement and the Day of Atonement is part of the Old Covenant.

-B. Jesus’ Sacrifice is Part of the New Covenant
+B. Jesus’ Sacrifice is Part of the New Covenant.

-At this point, we need to stop and think about this because this is very important to understand.
+We need to stop and think about this because this is very important to understand.
 It is a “Selah” moment.
 Why?
 Because people have put the sacrifice of Jesus as more important than the New Covenant His sacrifice brought in.

-On the contrary, we need to see that the sacrifice brought in the New Covenant, and is the reason why Jesus died.
-Therefore Jesus sacrifice is part of the New Covenant, the New Covenant is not part of Jesus sacrifice.
+On the contrary, we need to see that the sacrifice brought in the New Covenant and is the reason why Jesus died.
+Therefore Jesus sacrifice is part of the New Covenant.
+The New Covenant is not part of Jesus’ sacrifice.

-C. The High Priest
+C. The High Priest.

-The High Priest had to bring a sin offering for himself, because even though he was the high priest, being human, he still sinned.
+The High Priest had to bring a sin offering for himself because even though he was the high priest, being human, he still sinned.